TypeError/sarif-dashboard/README.md

   Seamlessly upload a `.sarif` file or paste raw SARIF JSON into the app.
 The data is processed **client-side**, ensuring complete privacy.

 - **Privacy-Focused**
-  All SARIF data is stored in **local storage**, making it secure and available for re-analysis without any server-side processing.
-No external network calls are made with your data.
+  All SARIF data is processed locally in your browser and temporarily stored in `sessionStorage`.
+No data leaves your browser, and it is automatically cleared when the tab is closed.

 - **Interactive & Responsive UI**